prgrmr-yn/discordBot/README.md

 # Discord Bot
-This is the beginner Guide to set up as a beginner
+This is the beginner Guide to set up the repo in their local machine and how to get started
 ## Description

 Discord Bot  was built using Node, and it serves as a template for a starter